joysarkar83/joysarkar83/README.md

 ### Currently Learning
 - **DSA:** Leveling up my coding abilities one algorithm at a time.
-- **College Adventures:** Balancing studies, projects, and the art of finding chai stalls with the best vibes.
+- **Surviving** Balancing studies, projects, and the art of finding chai stalls with the best vibes.

 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House